silverstripeltd/silverstripe-freshdesk/README.md

 # silverstripe-freshdesk

-SilverStripe module which allows CMS admins to configure userforms to raise tickets with freshdesk,
+SilverStripe module which allows CMS admins to configure userforms to raise tickets with freshdesk.

 ## Configuration